benwill/layout/README.md

 ### In Progress

-- How to delete a component?
-(Maybe just drag into a bin for time being?)
 - Build some better examples:
 - eg.. page, with rhp and sample charts

 ### Todos

-- How to remove components? - let components decide on what options to show?
+- Up to component to decide how to remove?
 - Adding drop zones in between components (Render area helper..)
 (Should be able to use renderDropZone + index)
 - // useful reasd, custom context + selectors https://react-redux.js.org/api/hooks#custom-context